-Amount you can save a year: Up to $2,500 in 2013.
-Each year, the government adjusts the maximum amount you’re allowed to save.
+Amount you can save a year: Up to $2,550 in 2015.
+Each year, the government may adjust the maximum amount you’re allowed to save.

 Another way it helps: With an FSA, you can spend money that you've committed to the account before you've saved it.
-For instance, if you decide at the start of the benefit year to put $2,500 in your FSA, and you have a $1,000 expense in January, you can still use your FSA to pay, even though you would've only paid one month into the account.
+For instance, if you decide at the start of the benefit year to put $2,550 in your FSA, and you have a $1,000 expense in January, you can still use your FSA account to pay, even though you have not yet set aside $1,000 to the account.